Aves in the 10th edition of Systema Naturae

 Living in Sweden, Linnaeus did not have access to a large collection of bird specimens.
 In order to expand the Systema Naturae for the 10th edition, he relied on earlier publications by other authors.
 For many birds his description was based on George Edwards's A Natural History of Uncommon Birds which contained 210 hand-coloured plates, nearly all of which were of birds.
 The four volumes were published between 1743 and 1751.
 For many North America species Linnaeus relied on Mark Catesby's The Natural History of Carolina, Florida and the Bahama Islands which included 220 plates of birds, reptiles, amphibians, fish, insects, mammals and plants.
 It was published in parts between 1729 and 1747.
+In his description of 81 North American bird species Linnaeus included a cite to Catesby's book and for 33 of these the only work cited is Catesby's.

 Linnaeus was not familiar with the species he described, which meant that his classification was often very defective.
 He sometimes placed very similar birds in different genera.
 For example, the 10th edition of Systema Naturae includes two subspecies of the common kingfisher, one of which he placed in the genus Gracula and the other in the genus Alcedo.
 Similarly, he included two subspecies of the red-whiskered bulbul, one of which he placed in Lanius and the other in Motacilla.
 In his list Linnaeus included two penguins.
 He placed the southern rockhopper penguin together with the red-billed tropicbird in the genus Phaethon while the African penguin he placed together with the wandering albatross in the genus Diomedea.